-It’s officially the holiday season, and if there’s one thing we know to be true, we’ll all soon be frantically trying to pull together family photo ideas in time to get those cards in the mail.
-Good news—we’ve gathered the most creative ideas for holiday photos out there, and all of then can be recreated with ease!
-Click through the slideshow to get inspired.
+The holiday season is right around the corner, and if there’s one thing we know to be true, we’ll all soon be frantically trying to pull together family holiday photo ideas in time to get those cards in the mail.
+Good news—we’ve gathered the most creative family Christmas picture ideas out there, and all of them can be recreated with ease!
+Scroll down to be inspired.

 Pose Like Your Kid's Drawing

 The best source of inspiration is sometimes right in your own home.
 Have the entire family recreate a favorite drawing or sketch.
 Not only will you get chuckles from friends and family, but it’s a great chance to show off your budding Picasso’s artistic skills.

 Make the Most of Fall

 If we’re on top of our game, we’re usually taking our holiday photos when it’s peak fall rather than winter.
 If you don’t want to hold out for that first snow or you live somewhere milder, throw those autumn leaves into the air and capture some seasonal (and childhood) magic.